 Year 7-9 Drama

 Drama provides a feast of hands-on theatrical experiences.
 From the whole-year performance in the Autumn Term of Year 7 through to working with scripts from different periods and cultures in Year 8 and Year 9, pupils are encouraged to create and explore different genres.
 As well as scripted work, there are opportunities to explore real-life themes and situations as well as pieces of pure escapism.
 Pupils develop performance and communication skills and gain an appreciation of the significance of theatre in our society and culture.

 Challenge & Extension: Drama clubs; numerous opportunities to perform in front of an audience, both in school and in the local community, together with visits from specialist performers, provide enrichment and challenge to even the most talented.
 Year 9 pupils are invited to audition for a part in the Shakespeare Schools Festival.

 The Drama GCSE course has its roots in practical theatre and involves performing from scripts, creating original theatre and attending live productions.
 Pupils are given responsibility for planning and developing performances and experience working to a real deadline - the arrival of an audience!

 Today’s employers are looking for mature, confident, creative people who can communicate effectively and work as part of a team.
 Drama develops all of these attributes as well as being practical, rewarding and fun!

 Challenge & Extension: To challenge pupils to their full potential, booster sessions are offered on a one-to-one basis.
 A number of workshops and theatre trips are designed to open the pupils’ minds to a broader idea of theatre, exploring theatre production as well as performance.
-Trips this year include: West End Directors Blood Brother’s theatre workshop; The Watermill Jane Eyre Schools Tour and Blood Brothers theatre trip.
+Recent trips have included: West End Directors Blood Brother’s theatre workshop; The Watermill Jane Eyre Schools Tour and Blood Brothers theatre trip.